GUIDE

 1. User acquisition: The first step is getting users to discover and download your app.
 Effective marketing ensures your app gets noticed in a sea of options.

-2. User engagement: Beyond downloads, your app must engage users to become an integral part of their lives.
+2. User engagement: Beyond downloads, your app must engage users to become an integral, or at least habitual, part of their lives.
 Engaged users are more likely to become loyal customers.

 3. Retention: Keeping users coming back for more is essential for sustained success.
 High user retention leads to increased app longevity.

-4. Monetization: Whether through in-app purchases, subscriptions, or ads, a well-marketed app can become a revenue-generating machine.
+4. Monetization: Whether through in-app purchases (IAP), subscriptions, ads, or a combination of all, a well-marketed app can become a revenue-generating machine.

 Mobile app marketing at a glance